What is a works contract and when to conclude it

 The contract should include

 - A) Identification of the contracting parties – i.e. details of each contracting party.
 Do not forget the names or company names, registered offices, identification numbers, details of registration in the commercial register and ideally the bank details and the name of the company’s representative, including contact details if the contract is entered into on behalf of the company.
 Now you may be wondering why we mention such basics.
-But you would probably be surprised how many people get it wrong on the very first point.
+But you’d probably be surprised how many people get it wrong on the very first point.

 - B) Defining the terms used – for more complex matters, it pays to define the termsyou use in the contract in addition to the parties.
 The purpose is to make things clear for everyone involved and to avoid double interpretation of terms.
 Therefore, be sure to mention exactly what is meant by defects, in which cases they are minor defects and indicate exactly which law governs the issue.